conventional-changelog/standard-version/README.md

 ### Release as a pre-release

-Use `--prerelease`, you can generate a pre-release.
+Use the flag `--prerelease` to generate pre-releases:

 Suppose the last version of your code is `1.0.0`, and your code to be committed has patched changes.
-Run
+Run:

 ```bash
 # npm run script
 npm run release -- --prerelease